LinkedIn: Basic functionality

 Since September 2012, LinkedIn has enabled users to "endorse" each other's skills.
 However, there is no way of flagging anything other than positive content.
 LinkedIn solicits endorsements using algorithms that generate skills members might have.
 Members cannot opt out of such solicitations, with the result that it sometimes appears that a member is soliciting an endorsement for a non-existent skill.

 Applications

 LinkedIn 'applications' often refer to external third-party applications that interact with LinkedIn's developer API.
 However, in some cases, it could refer to sanctioned applications featured on a user's profile page.

-External, third party applications
+External third-party applications

-In February 2015, LinkedIn released an updated terms of use for their developer API.
+In February 2015, LinkedIn released an updated terms of use for its developer API.
 The developer API allows both companies and individuals the ability to interact with LinkedIn's data through creation of managed third-party applications.
 Applications must go through a review process and request permission from the user before accessing a user's data.

 Normal use of the API is outlined in LinkedIn's developer documents, including: